Content Security Policy

 Using the UI

 In certain environments, this configuration will not be available.
 This includes controllers whose CSP enforcement is controlled by the Java system property jenkins.security.csp.CspHeader.headerName, as well as during Jenkins core and plugin development.
-See below for more information how to control CSP in those environments.
+See below for more information how CSP enforcement is controlled in those environments.

 Jenkins serves user-generated content from the same domain by default.
 The Content Security Policy for user generated files, like files in workspaces and archived artifacts does not prevent attackers able to define these files from using them as part of an XSS vulnerability on the classic Jenkins UI.
 Set up a Resource Root URL for more complete protection.